kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(iii\) The highest weight at which compliance with each applicable flight requirement of this part is shown; or

-\(iv\) The highest weight in which the provisions of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.87   Height-speed envelope.|§27.87]] or 27.143(c)(1), or combinations thereof, are demonstrated if the weights and operating conditions (altitude and temperature) prescribed by those requirements cannot be met; and
+\(iv\) The highest weight in which the provisions of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.87   Height-speed envelope.|§§27.87]] or 27.143(c)(1), or combinations thereof, are demonstrated if the weights and operating conditions (altitude and temperature) prescribed by those requirements cannot be met; and

 \(2\) Not less than the sum of—